FC Veles Moscow

 FC Veles Moscow (ФК «Велес» Москва) is a Russian football team based in Moscow.
 "Veles" was founded in 2016 based on the Savelovskaya football school and entered amateur competitions.
 The club is private, funded by the founders.
 The title sponsor is Veles Capital.

 History

 For 2017–18 season, it received the license for the third-tier Russian Professional Football League.
 On 15 May 2020, the 2019–20 PFL season was abandoned due to COVID-19 pandemic in Russia.
 As Veles was leading in their PFL zone at the time, they were promoted to the second-tier FNL for the 2020–21 season.
 Veles was relegated back to the third tier at the end of the 2022–23 season.

+Veles was promoted back to Russian First League for the 2026–27 season.

 Current squad

-As of 11 September 2025, according to the Second League website.
+As of 11 September 2026, according to the First League website.